André-Jacques Garnerin: Ballooning

 Garnerin releases the balloon and descends with the help of a parachute, 1797.
 Illustration from the late 19th century.

 Garnerin went on to stage regular tests and demonstration of his parachute at Parc Monceau, Paris.
 On 22 October 1797, his parachute descent became a cause célèbre, particularly when he announced in 1798 that his next flight would include a woman as a passenger.
-Although the public and press were in favor, Garnerin was forced to justify his project before the officials of the Central Bureau of Police.
+Although the public and press were in favour, Garnerin was forced to justify his project before the officials of the Central Bureau of Police.

 They were concerned about the effect that reduced air pressure might have on the organs of the delicate female body and loss of consciousness, plus the moral implications of flying in such close proximity.
 Unsatisfied with Garnerin's responses, the police issued an injunction against him, forbidding the ascent on the grounds that the young woman was committing herself to the venture without fully understanding the possible outcomes.

 After further consultation with both the Minister of the Interior and the Minister of the Police the injunction was overturned on the grounds that "there was no more scandal in seeing two people of different gender ascend in a balloon than it is to see them jump into a carriage."
 They also agreed that the decision of the woman showed proof of her confidence in the experiment and a degree of personal intrepidity.

 Citoyenne Henri had already been chosen, so when the ban was lifted Garnerin was ready to proceed.
 He advertised the ascent in L'Ami des Lois (a Parisian newspaper published from 1795 to 1798) :

 The young Citoyenne who will accompany me is delighted to see the day approach for the journey.
 I shall ascend with her from the Parc Monceau, some time during the next ten days.

 On 8 July 1798 a large number of spectators gathered in the Parc Monceau to witness the ascent.
 By all accounts Citoyenne Henri was young and beautiful, and she and Garnerin took several turns around the park to the applause of the crowd before she was assisted into the basket of the balloon by the astronomer Jérôme Lalande.
 The balloon trip passed without incident and the journey ended at Goussainville about 30 km to the north of Paris.